uriweb/uri-plugin-template/README.md

 2. Rename `.gitattributes-sample` to `.gitattributes`

-3. Rename the main plugin file [`uri-plugin-template.php`](https://github.com/uriweb/uri-plugin-template/blob/master/uri-plugin-template.php) and update its header comment fields (including the `@package` tag) to match your new plugin.
+3. Rename the main plugin file [`uri-plugin-template.php`](https://github.com/uriweb/uri-plugin-template/blob/master/uri-plugin-template.php) and update the header to match your new plugin.

-4. Update [`package.json`](https://github.com/uriweb/uri-plugin-template/blob/master/package.json) with your new plugin name, description, repository, etc.
+4. Update [`package.json`](https://github.com/uriweb/uri-plugin-template/blob/master/package.json) with your new plugin info.

-5. Update the `@package` tag in [`script.js`](https://github.com/uriweb/uri-plugin-template/blob/master/src/script.js) file in the [`src`](https://github.com/uriweb/uri-plugin-template/blob/master/src) directory.
+5. Update the `@package` tag in [`src/js/script.js`](https://github.com/uriweb/uri-plugin-template/blob/master/src/script.js).

-6. Finally, gulp runs a task to update the plugin version number from `package.json`, so you don't have to update it in two places.
+6. Gulp runs a task to update the plugin version number from `package.json`, so you don't have to update it in two places.
 However, gulp looks for the main plugin file by name in order to do this, so you'll need to update [`gulp.js`](https://github.com/uriweb/uri-plugin-template/blob/e7208805f9fedd83c29739de3307e91a0e64aaea/gulpfile.js#L86) to reflect the new name.

 7. If you already have gulp and gulp-cli installed globally, install gulp and devDependencies in the project directory: